Will you look at that? I am back in less than 3 months. And back with this Native Concoction Rice. Can you believe it? I need an award.

 I was at work having all the cravings and I could not place my finger on that exact dish.
 Maybe I was just too hungry to figure it out but help me out here.

 What do you make when you crave something with lots of ground crayfish, shrimp, tilapia filets, super spicy, oily and with a fresh kick and lots of onions and you want to eat rice too as a Nigerian… yeah, see what I meant?
 So what do you do?
 You make Native Concoction Rice.

 Throw all these together, hence the name Concoction… because it was concocted.

-Now, this dish bears a lot of similarity to Native Rice or Palm Oil rice, just with the exception of somethings or would I say, with what I had at home.
-Well here is how I made it.
+Now, this dish bears a lot of similarity to Native Rice or Palm Oil rice, except some things or would I say, with what I had at home.
+This dish is also somewhat similar to Kitchenbutterfly’s Seafood Rice.

 2 Cups of Rice